Lminta/not_again/README.md

 # not_again
-The prototype of the game for Ludum Dare game jam.
+The prototype of the game for Ludum Dare Game Jam.
 Surviving on a desert planet, finding parts in piles of rubbish, building a rocket and traveling in time - all of this could be in our game if we completed it.

 ## What's ready:
 * Random generator of objects on the map and their inventories.